-On January 23, the United States (U.S.) joined a number of countries in recognizing Venezuela’s opposition leader, Juan Guaidó, as its interim president.
-Within hours, Nicolas Maduro responded by severing diplomatic ties with the U.S. and announcing a 30-day window for the country to withdraw its diplomats.
-While the U.S. and Mr. Maduro have agreed to a temporary détente and further negotiations, it is apparent that this tumultuous geopolitical story is far from over.
+On Jan.
+23, the United States joined a number of countries in recognizing Venezuela’s opposition leader, Juan Guaidó, as its interim president.
+Within hours, Nicolas Maduro responded by severing diplomatic ties with the United States and announcing a 30-day window for the country to withdraw its diplomats.
+While the United States and Maduro have agreed to a temporary détente and further negotiations, it is apparent that this tumultuous geopolitical story is far from over.

 For years, Venezuela has been gradually imploding, with its demise destabilizing the entire region.
 Between the country’s humanitarian crisis; its vast refugee flows; and the nation’s destructive form of authoritarianism, which many South American leaders seem eager to emulate, there is a growing concern that the continent may not be resilient enough to survive this next wave of chaos.

 In the modern era, Venezuela’s humanitarian crisis is virtually unprecedented for the region.
-After overwhelmingly relying on domestic oil reserves for years, accounting for as much as 50% of the country’s gross domestic product and 98% of its export earnings, the global decline in oil prices has caused Venezuela’s economy to spiral.
-This has engendered incredible stress in the general population: the poverty rate today hovers around 90%, and by year’s end, inflation is expected to hit 10 million percent.
+After overwhelmingly relying on domestic oil reserves for years, accounting for as much as 50 percent of the country’s gross domestic product and 98 percent of its export earnings, the global decline in oil prices has caused Venezuela’s economy to spiral.
+This has engendered incredible stress in the general population: the poverty rate today hovers around 90 percent, and by year’s end, inflation is expected to hit 10 million percent.
 Economic instability begets civil unrest.
 Violence has soared, and Venezuela is now home to four of the world’s 10 most violent cities.

 Neighboring countries have already started to experience the ramifications of Venezuela’s domestic unrest.
-Approximately 3 million Venezuelans, or 10% of the population, have fled the country.
-This has put a strain on Latin American countries that were ill-prepared for a seemingly un-ending stream of refugees and are struggling to address the situation.
+Approximately 3 million Venezuelans, or 10 percent of the population, have fled the country.
+This has put a strain on Latin American countries that were ill-prepared for a seemingly unending stream of refugees and are struggling to address the situation.
 For instance, in August 2018, Brazil threatened to close the Brazil-Venezuela border after violence broke out between refugees and a mob of angry Brazilians.
-While Colombia has borne the brunt of this issue and welcomed more than 1 million people, the country has been a poor host, as they have lacked the appropriate amount of food, medicine, and other essentials for the Venezuelan refugees.
+While Colombia has borne the brunt of this issue and welcomed more than 1 million people, the country has been a poor host, as they have lacked the appropriate amount of food, medicine and other essentials for the Venezuelan refugees.